 To plan appropriately for peak times, you need to understand the length of your peak seasons.
 This enables you to determine the degree to which you can respond to product sales throughout the season.

 With shorter seasons you generally have the full quantity of stock delivered in advance.
 For example, demand for red roses increases for a single day on Valentine’s Day.
-Whereas a long season will allow inventory stock such as sun hats, sunscreen and ice cream during summer months to be replenished several times over the course of the season.
+Whereas a long season will allow inventory stock such as bucket hats, sunscreen and ice cream during summer months to be replenished several times over the course of the season.